vijaypsk/ravello-training/README.md

 ### Additional configuration

-To configure the application to it's initial state, run from the root directory:
+To configure the application to its initial state, run from the root directory:

 ```
 mongo training init_db.js
 ```

-This will create the basic 'admin' user, with which you could create the other users of the application, and then start using its full funcionality.
+This creates the basic 'admin' user, with which you could create the other application users, and then start using its full functionality.